hhtokpinar/sqfEntity/README.md

     }}

-### That's all.. one more step left for create models.dart file.
+That's all.. one more step left for create models.dart file.

+### Attach existing SQLite database with bundledDatabasePath parameter
   *bundledDatabasePath* is optional.
 When bundledDatabasePath is empty then EntityBase creats a new database when initializing the database

    **ATTENTION:** Defining the tables here provides automatic processing for database configuration only.